 The best way to share your experience is by including people in as many of your photos as possible—we’re into images that convey human experiences.
-After you've completed an assignment, we encourage you to write a trip report for an extra $25.
+After you've completed an assignment, we encourage you to write a trip report for added exposure.

 5. Editing and Uploading Photos

 We suggest that you keep your photos nice and bright, while avoiding dark filters and processing that make the scene and colors look unnatural.
 Here are three styles we like to see:

 - The brighter, the better: We know the weather isn't always going to be sunny, but if you could bump up your exposure a little, it'd make a huge difference.

 - People: When selecting between a tent shot with a person and a tent shot without, upload the one with the person.

 - Keep it natural: No need to add dark filters or unnatural tinting.